 “The security situation in these areas was better.
 I mustered all of my physical and financial strength and spent a large amount of money, but I was confronted by the Coronavirus,” Ibrahim said, “I could reach my fields with difficulty; some of them dried up because I was not able to irrigate them on time.”

 “I could not plant some of my crops on time, which is why they have not grown yet,” he added.

 After the IS attacks and the post-referendum security vacuum, COVID-19 once again bankrupted Ibrahim, and presented a major threat to the entire Kaka’i community in Daquq.

 Before coronavirus, this Kaka’i farmer earned 40 to 50 million dinars (approximately 37,500 USD) annually but “this year,” Ibrahim says, “I have not made one dinar.”

-Ibrahim has left his 300 donum plot and has lost his house and fish pond.
-He waits for his crops to grow – the only option he has left as he can longer work as a laborer – and for the economy to improve.
+Ibrahim has left his 300 dunams plot and has lost his house and fish pond.
+He waits for his crops to grow – the only option he has left as he can longer work as a labourer – and for the economy to improve.

-Despite the events that cost Ibrahim his work and income, the Kaka’i minority has gradually abandoned its villages.
-These trends may lead to the migration of the entire community from southern Kirkuk’s Daquq district, an area regarded as part of the Kaka’i homeland.
+The gradual evacuation of the Kaka’i villages may lead to the migration of the entire community from Kirkuk’s Daquq district, an area regarded as part of the Kaka’i homeland.

-“When I put my head on the pillow,” Ibrahim says, “visions of my parched fields appear to me … the coronavirus also dried up my life.
+“When I put my head on the pillow,” Ibrahim says, “visions of my parched fields appear to me.
+The coronavirus dried up my life too.
 This has ruined me and my family.”